jcawley5/cpi-cicd/README.md

 # cpi-cicd

-Examples linting of CPI flows based on the linting features of
+Example linting of CPI flows based on the linting features of

 https://github.com/mwittrock/cpilint